 What is Slotting in a Warehouse?

-Consider a scenario where you have to store items which are frequently shipped, but just stashed them in a warehouse without thinking it through.
-Now, you have to have to retrieve the items immediately for a large order, but can’t remember where they’re located, how many are available and other key details.
+Consider a scenario where you have to store items that are frequently shipped, but just stashed in a warehouse without thinking it through.
+Now, you have to have to retrieve the items immediately for a large order but can’t remember where they’re located, how many are available, and other key details.
 Sounds like a recipe for disaster, right?

 Why is Warehouse Slotting Important?